It’s been nearly a year since I’ve had the pleasure of hosting overnight guests.

 Today’s menu included my “famous” Blueberry Buckle Coffee Cake along with scrambled eggs, bacon, fruit, and blueberries.

 Because there should always be a pretty table to sit down to, I created a super simple white and blueberry tablescape for our breakfast.
-This inviting table was set with Blue Willow bowls of blueberries, a mixture of blue and white plates, and assortment of tea cups and saucers, toile napkins as a nod to the transferware dishes, and placemats festooned with tiny blue roosters.
+This inviting table was set with Blue Willow bowls of blueberries, a mixture of blue and white plates, and an assortment of tea cups and saucers, toile napkins as a nod to the transferware dishes, and placemats festooned with tiny blue roosters.
 Everything pulled together to perfectly complement the large urn holding the gorgeous hydrangeas with a few blueberry sprigs.

 The hydrangeas on the table were fresh picked.
 Isn’t it wonderful to be blessed by a friend’s garden abundance?